-Yahoo Japan Corporation (hereinafter referred to as "the Company") and its consolidated subsidiaries and affiliated companies (hereinafter referred to as "the Group") have reported their results for the interim period and the second quarter ended September 30, 2003, in the document Results for the Interim Period and the Three Months Ended September 30, 2003.
+Yahoo Japan Corporation (hereinafter referred to as "the Company") and its consolidated subsidiaries and affiliated companies (hereinafter referred to as "the Group") have reported their results for the third quarter ended December 31, 2003, in the document Results for the Three Months Ended December 31, 2003.
 A number of potential factors could substantially impact future performance.